-The CAUSE Leadership Institute (CLI) for professionals is a 5-month-long certificate program that prepares and equips mid-career professionals with the tools, skills, and network to lead and advocate for the Asian Pacific Islander (API) community.
-Co-founded by CAUSE and USC Dornsife’s Jesse M. Unruh Institute of Politics to ensure a pipeline of political and civic leadership for the API community, CLI Fellows gain a deeper understanding of critical issues affecting the API community, along with the leadership skills and insights necessary to engage in civic leadership opportunities.
+The CAUSE Leadership Institute (CLI) for professionals is a 5-month-long certificate program that prepares mid-career professionals with the tools, skills, and network to lead and advocate for the Asian Pacific Islander (API) community.
+Co-founded by CAUSE and USC Dornsife’s Jesse M. Unruh Institute of Politics to ensure a pipeline of political and civic leadership for the API community, CLI equips professionals with a deeper understanding of critical issues affecting the API community, along with the leadership skills and insights necessary to engage in civic leadership.

 At CAUSE, we recognize the importance of building a strong leadership pipeline.
-Through CLI, we are looking for professionals across all sectors—public, private, and nonprofit—who are ready to take the next step in their civic engagement and advocate for API communities across a variety of issue areas.
+Through CLI, we are looking for professionals across all sectors who are ready to take the next step in their civic engagement and advocate for API communities.

 2025 LEADERSHIP INSTITUTE OVERVIEW